crazko/romanvesely.com/src/posts/2019/2019-12-23-gatsby-move.md

 ---
 title: Moved to Gatsby
-description: Up until now, this site ran on PHP, but as time passed I felt like it needed a change.
-I've been interested in the JAMstack since I've heard about the term some two years ago.
-I also work with React in my job so it was obvious I would reach for <a href="https://www.gatsbyjs.org">Gatsby</a>.
 tags:
   - tools
   - webdev
 ---

+Up until now, this site ran on PHP, but as time passed I felt like it needed a change.
+I've been interested in the JAMstack since I've heard about the term some two years ago.
+I also work with React in my job so it was obvious I would reach for [Gatsby](https://www.gatsbyjs.org).

 Previously I used [Statie](https://www.statie.org), PHP static site generator, and was pretty much satisfied with it as it met my needs.
 I've written my very first [blog](/statie-generate-and-refresh) [posts](/statie-with-css-preprocessor) about it, and also made it's own [homepage](/a-place-to-meet-statie) to help [Tomas](https://www.tomasvotruba.com), author of the tool, to spread the word.
 But over the time my toolset has changed, and one of my dearest features, [Latte templating system](https://latte.nette.org/), [has been removed](https://github.com/Symplify/Symplify/pull/1641) from the tool - which made me a bit sad.
 Although I truly understand this move and appreciate Tomas' effort in creating and maintaining the project, it was time to move on.